-Yann Candele’s talent became apparent early on, when as a junior rider he competed twice at the European Junior Championships.
-Since then, he has competed around the world including in Japan were he won the 1991-1992 Asian World Cup League.
+Yann Candele’s talent became apparent early on when, as a junior rider, he competed twice at the European Junior Championships.
+Since then, he has competed around the world including in Japan were he won the 1991-92 Asian World Cup League.
 Representing his native France, Candele made several Nations’ Cup appearances and competed at the 2004 World Cup Final in Milan, Italy.
-In 1999, Candele moved to Canada to work for Olympic Champion Eric Lamaze.
+In 1998, Candele moved to Canada to work for Olympic Champion Eric Lamaze.
 After obtaining his Canadian citizenship in 2008, Candele led Canada to back-to-back victories in the 2009 and 2010 Nations’ Cups in Wellington, Florida, and was a member of the winning team again in 2014.
-He has represented Canada at both the 2010 and 2014 World Equestrian Games and, incredibly, has won four consecutive Canadian show jumping championship titles riding Pitareusa (2010), Game Ready (2011 and 2012), and Showgirl (2013).
+He has represented Canada at both the 2010 and 2014 World Equestrian Games and, incredibly, won four consecutive Canadian show jumping championship titles riding Pitareusa (2010), Game Ready (2011 and 2012), and Showgirl (2013).
 In 2015, he and Showgirl helped Canada win team jumping gold at the Pan Am Games in Toronto.
 Since 2007, Candele has operated his own training business, Normandy Hills, with his wife, Jennifer Wallace Candele.
 Candele was the travelling alternate for the London 2012 Olympic Jumping Team.